Sportsman's War Memorial Interpretive Works Completed

 Monday 06 August 2018

-The Sportsman's War Memorial was erected in memory of members of the local sporting clubs who died in the First World War.
+The Sportsman's War Memorial in Edinburgh Gardens was erected in memory of members of the local sporting clubs who died in the First World War.

 The Memorial was unveiled on 9 December 1919, having been funded through public subscription amongst members of the various sporting clubs.